kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

 *Note: Files marked with (e) are essential for booting, all other are providing extra functionality or fixing issues.
 If you decide to not use any of the files then you need to make changes according to this in the config.plist*

 *DISCLAIMER: Use the provided files at your own risk.
-I´m not responsible if you break your laptop by just copy-pasting everything.*
+I´m not responsible if you break your laptop by just copy-pasting everything.
+If your laptop model is slightly different this setup may not work for you!
+Please don´t blindly copy-paste anything.*

 ![About this mac](/aboutThisMac.png)